nobody-125/obcon/Penn 25/Microeconomics/Microeconomics Lectures.md

 	* if MR exceeds MC, profit will increase
 	* **Profit is maximized at $MR=MC$.
 ##### Marginal Revenue
-* According to [[obcon/Penn 25/Microeconomics/Principles of Elasticity|Principles of Elasticity]], demand is unit-elastic (assuming linear demand curve).
+* According to [[obcon/Penn 25/Microeconomics/Principles of Elasticity|PRINCIPLES OF ELASTICITY]], demand is unit-elastic (assuming linear demand curve).
 At the midpoint, marginal revenue is zero.
 Above this point, demand will be elastic and marginal revenue positive, below, demand will be inelastic and marginal revenue negative.
 ##### Demand
 * **Elasticity** affects demand; more sellers leads to more elasticity because there are a greater number of substitutes
 * However, since products remain differentiated, demand will never be perfectly elastic, unless if all firms sell identical products.